-Observers can look out for the shower wherever they are, but there are certain kinds of places that will increase your chances of spotting meteors.
+You can look out for the Perseids wherever you are, but there are certain kinds of places that will increase your chances of spotting meteors.

 Plan ahead and check the weather forecast.
 If it is likely to be inclement, find a different location or go out on a different day.
 The days leading up to the peak are usually better than the days after.

 Reduce the amount of light pollution in your field of view.
-This could mean heading out to the countryside, a nearby park or even do something as simple as turning your back to street lamps if you are not able to go anywhere.
-Give your eyes at least 15 minutes to adjust to the dark so that you can catch more of the fainter meteors – this does mean that you should not look at your phone!
+This could mean heading out to the countryside, a nearby park or even turning your back to street lamps if you're not able to go anywhere.
+Give your eyes at least 15 minutes to adjust to the dark so that you can catch more of the fainter meteors – this does mean that you should avoid looking at your phone!

-Meteors can appear in any part of the sky so the more sky you can see the better.
-Find an area with a clear view of the horizon and away from trees and buildings.
+Meteors can appear in any part of the sky so the more of the sky you can see, the better.
+Find an area with a clear view of the horizon away from trees and buildings.
 Binoculars and telescopes are not necessary as they will restrict the size of the sky that will be visible to you.